ShonenTheoryShonenTheory

 Culture is what the group feels like from the inside.
 Rules are what members are allowed to do.

-Symbols, rituals, uniforms, titles, oaths, tests, ranks, and traditions all belong in culture, but they should mean something.
-A title might show what someone sacrificed, while an initiation might force a recruit to prove loyalty.
+Symbols, rituals, uniforms, titles, oaths, and traditions all belong in culture, but they should mean something.
+Do not add these details only because they look cool.

-Map Out the Relationships
+Figure Out Relationships

 No group exists alone.
 People in the outside world should have opinions about your group.

-Think about rivals.
-A strong rivalry comes from overlapping interests, where two groups want the same resources, recruits, territory, or public trust.
+A strong rivalry comes from overlapping interests, like two groups wanting the same resources, recruits, territory, or public trust.
+Alliances work the same way, as groups only need a shared enemy or a temporary goal to cooperate.

 Give the Group Internal Conflict